radams15/CircuitTesterDocs/Analysis/chap-4/analysis.md

 ### What I Like:

 - Desktop GUI, not a webapp.

 - Uses SPICE circuit format.

 ### What I Dislike:

 - Very old, boasts compatability with windows 98

 - Very difficult to use, arguably more difficult than QUCS

+### What I Will Take Forward:

+- GUI program

 This is a very old circuit simulator than until recently cost